jackrobertscott/react-callable-components/readme.md

 A type that can be either the props of a component or its children.

 - `T`: The component type.

-### `CssPropValue`

-Represents a value for the CSS property, which can be a function returning `CSSInterpolation` or a direct `CSSInterpolation`.

-### `createCssComponent<T>(tag: T, cssValue: CssPropValue = {})`

-Creates a CSS-enhanced React component based on a given tag and CSS properties.

-- `T`: The type of the tag (string representing an HTML tag).
-- `tag`: The HTML tag to be used for the component.
-- `cssValue`: The CSS properties or a function returning CSS properties.
-- Returns: A React component with the given tag and styles.

-### `createComponent<P>(tag: FC<P>)`

-Creates a React component with specified props.

-- `P`: The props type.
-- `tag`: The React functional component.
-- Returns: A function that takes optional props and returns a React element.

 ## Contributing